Kwack0202/PAST/README.md

 ## 📊 Backtesting
 #### KOSPI200 futures data
 ![Data distribution](./assets/KOSPI200_Futures_distribution.png)

 - **Experimental period** 2022.02.10-2024.12.31
 - **Test(Trading)** 2024.01.01-2024.12.31
 - Each point in the Test(Trading) period time series has access to all of the previous time series
+- As of July 31, 2023, the opening hours of the derivatives market on the Korea Exchange have been accelerated due to changes in the derivatives market system `9 AM -> 8:45 AM`
+- Some days the market closes early at `3:20`
+- First trading day of the new year will have a 1-hour delayed opening time `2023Y: 9 AM -> 10 AM` `2024Y: 8:45 AM -> 9:45 AM`

 #### Experimental setup
 - **Window size** (default, 🔴) : 60
 - **Window sliding** (default) : 5
 - **Labeling window size** (🟢) : 5, 10, 15, 30, 60 -> **best💡** 15, 30
 - **Select Top N instances** : 1, 3, 5, 10, 20, 30, 50, 100, 200 ... -> **best💡** 1, 3, 30
+- **Similarity types**

+#### Summary of trading performance by similarity type

 | **Category**   | **strategy**          | **total_payoff_ratio** | **total_profit_factor** | **long_payoff_ratio** | **long_profit_factor** | **short_payoff_ratio** | **short_profit_factor** | **final_cumulative_profit** | **final_cumulative_return** | **max_realized_profit** | **max_realized_return** | **final_portfolio_return** | **max_portfolio_return** | **MaxDrawdown** | **MaxDrawdown_rate** |
 |----------------|-------------------------|-----------------------|------------------------|-----------------------|-----------------------|------------------------|------------------------|--------------------------|---------------------------|------------------------|---------------------|----------------------------|--------------------------|-----------------|--------------------|